 For them, this meant a shift away from tutorial based articles, and a greater emphasis on how a professional designer would implement a particular web design principle.

-This shift demonstrated their credibility and their authority in the design space.
+This shift demonstrated their credibility and authority in the design space.
 You can do the same, no matter what industry you are in.
 Simply make your posts definitive by including concrete examples and case studies (like what we’re doing in this article).

 14. Add more images and multimedia